MarioAndF/Hominum/Data.md

 	- LA: "Jejunum"
 	- ES: "Yeyunos"
 - ## Definition
-	- "the section of the small intestine that comprises the first two fifths beyond the duodenum and that is larger, thicker-walled, and more vascular and has more circular folds and fewer Peyer\u0027s patches than the ileum" - (Mirriam-Webster Dictionary)
+	- "the section of the small intestine that comprises the first two fifths beyond the duodenum and that is larger, thicker-walled, and more vascular and has more circular folds and fewer Peyer's patches than the ileum" - (Mirriam-Webster Dictionary)
+- ## Data
+    - Anatomy
+        - Constitution
+        - Configuration
+			- Shape
+				- Tube
+			- Surfaces
+				- External
+					- Anterior
+					- Posterior
+				- Internal
+			- Borders
+					- Mesenteric
+					- Free
+        - Conformation
+			- Circular folds
+        - Arteries
+			- Jejunal arteries
+        - Veins
+			- Jejunal veins
+        - Lymph
+        - Nerves
+			- Celiac plexus

 # A05.6.04.001
 - ## Term